Kashmiri cuisine: Herath

 For Kashmiri Pandits, the prasad offering at Shivratri puja is a charger piled high with rice, cooked lamb and fish, and a luscious raw fish in its entirety atop the pile.

-Khets Mavas

-Celebrated on the amavasya or the last day of the dark fortnight of Pausha(December–January), Khets Mavas or Yakshamavasya is an important festival of Kashmiri Pandits.
-A mutton khichdi with fresh mutton marinated in a bit of curd is offered as sacrificial food.

 Har Navum

 On the 9th day of the month of ashad, Pandits in Kashmir offer the deity Sharika yellow rice cooked with turmeric, a little oil and salt along with tsarvan (goat's liver).

+Navreh

+The festival of Navreh, the Kashmiri New Year, is incomplete without nadur.
+A celebration often confused with the Nowruz of the Persians and Persianate cultures, Navreh is the welcoming of spring in the Northern hemisphere, and its date fluctuate, but always around to the March equinox.

-Diaspora & fusion cuisines
+Diaspora and fusion cuisines

 Tibetan exiles in Kashmir, including members of Tibet's small Muslim population live in Srinagar, mainly in a small area near the 18th-century Hari Parbat fort.
 Popular momo (beef dumplings) shops and Tibetan restaurants are run by their children.
 Tibetan options include Cantonese chicken and kumloo wonton, fried pasta stuffed with minced mushrooms.

-Kashmiri Sikh cuisine has a bit of influence from Punjab with onions and tomatoes, but the flavouring goes the Kashmiri way with elements such as badyaan(saunf).
+Kashmiri Sikh cuisine has a bit of influence from Punjab with onions and tomatoes, but the flavouring goes the Kashmiri way with elements such as badyaan (saunf).
 A large number of Indian tourists depend entirely on Vaishno Dhabas, the Valley's generic non-A/C restaurants that serve all-vegetarian North Indian fare.